 As concerns later interpretations of the ancient Greek colour perceptions, they are chiefly based on various versions ventured between XVIII and 1960s, and offer few conceptual novelties.
-Special attention should be paid to Eleanor Irwin's work Colour Terms in the Greek Poetry (1974), where, along with quite a detailed overview of the problem, the researcher offers some interesting ideas on the contrast of light and darkness, about Clwror and kuanor.
-As Another remarkable work is P. G. Maxwell-Stuart's terminological studies (1981) and a research pertaining to the fields of terminological and cultural studies by Italian scholars Lia Luzzatto and Renata Pompas Il Significato dei colori nelle civiltà antiche (Colour Sense in the Ancient Civilizations) (1988), which deals with the magical implication of colour as well.
+Special attention should be paid to Eleanor Irwin's work Colour Terms in the Greek Poetry (1974), where, along with quite a detailed overview of the problem, the researcher offers some interesting ideas on the contrast of light and darkness, about ClWrOH and kuanoH.45 Another remarkable work is P. G. Maxwell-Stuart's terminological studies (1981)46 and a research pertaining to the fields of terminological and cultural studies by Italian scholars Lia Luzzatto and Renata Pompas Il Significato dei colori nelle civiltà antiche (Colour Sense in the Ancient Civilizations) (1988), which deals with the magical implication of colour as well.47

-With respect to the profundity of investigation and remarkable degree of novelty, particular attention should be paid to a research called Individuality of Colour by Elisabeth Koch and Gerard Wagner as well as two works by N. S. Serov, a Russian scholar, one of the founders of Russian "Colour Institute": The Chromatism of Myth (1990) and Ancient Chromatism (1995), which represent the synthesis of a research and mystical weltanschauung.
+With respect to the profundity of investigation and remarkable degree of novelty, particular attention should be paid to a research called Individuality of Colour by Elisabeth Koch and Gerard Wagner as well as two works by N. S. Serov, a Russian scholar, one of the founders of Russian "Colour Institute": The Chromatism of Myth (1990) and Ancient Chromatism (1995), which represent the synthesis of a research and mystical weltanschauung.48

 What is to be said as a conclusion to the colour perception in ancient Greece?
-In my opinion, the theory on ancient Greeks' color-blindness was successfully and quite convincingly rejected by P. G. Maxwell-Stuart and U. Eco.
-49 As concerns Darwinism-based theory on the evolution of eyesight, my skepticism is fostered by architectural pieces, ceramics and paintings (in particular, mural paintings) found on the Greek territory and pertaining to pre-Greek and Greek periods, the rich colouring of which testify to ancient Greeks' application of a wide range of colours in art; however, the issue can be qualified as highly specific, belonging to the field of cultural studies and therefore I would restrain from any categorical statements, more so that the problem has not yet enjoyed ultimate solution.
+In my opinion, the theory on ancient Greeks' color-blindness was successfully and quite convincingly rejected by P. G. Maxwell-Stuart and U. Eco.49 As concerns Darwinism-based theory on the evolution of eyesight, my skepticism is fostered by architectural pieces, ceramics and paintings (in particular, mural paintings) found on the Greek territory and pertaining to pre-Greek and Greek periods, the rich colouring of which testify to ancient Greeks' application of a wide range of colours in art; however, the issue can be qualified as highly specific, belonging to the field of cultural studies and therefore I would restrain from any categorical statements, more so that the problem has not yet enjoyed ultimate solution.
 As commonly known, modern

 44 For more details, see Osborne H., Colour Concepts of the Ancient Greeks, The British Journal of Aesthetics, 8, 1968, 269-283.
+45 Foremote Actility on Local Energy and the set of the Ancient Greeks, The British Journal of Aesthetics, 8, 1968, 269-283.

-For more details, see Irwin E., op. cit.
+45 For more details, see Irwin E., op. cit.

-For more details, see Maxwell-Stuart P. G., op. cit., 1-2.
+46 For more details, see Maxwell-Stuart P. G., op. cit., 1-2.